Common Career Mistakes and How to Avoid Them

 Stagnation

-- Begin by identifying someone to mentor you who can offer direction, assistance, collaborations, connections or identify areas of improvement.
+- Begin by identifying one who will provide advice, guidance, connections or identify areas for improvement.

 Negativity